nilostolte/PostScript/README.md

 ## 3D Visualization Software

-This [directory](https://github.com/nilostolte/Vector-Art/blob/main/Diamonds%20are%20Forever/README.md#diamonds-are-forever) contains an example generated with the 3D visualization software I have developped in PostScript
+This [directory](https://github.com/nilostolte/Vector-Art/blob/main/Diamonds%20are%20Forever/README.md#diamonds-are-forever) contains an example generated with the 3D visualization software I have developped in PostScript.